 Putlog scaffolding is a type of scaffolding that is supported by the structure itself, with the putlogs (horizontal beams) being inserted into holes or sockets in the building walls.
 When using the putlog scaffolding system, holes on the wall of the structure act as the support for the entire scaffolding structure.
 A single ledger and a single row of standards are used to erect the scaffolding.

-The term bricklayers scaffold, which is another name given to this scaffolding method, is a term derived from the fact that the scaffolding structure is attached to the wall of the building which is bricks.
+The term bricklayers scaffold, which is another name given to this putlog scaffolding method, is a term derived from the fact that the scaffolding structure is attached to the wall of the building which is bricks.

 This scaffolding system is quite popular since it only requires a few components to set up compared to an independent scaffold.
 With regards to its safety, a putlog scaffold is safer to use compared to other methods of scaffolding since it is linked to the building itself for support.

 One of the major drawbacks of using this scaffolding method is that the construction work has to wait for the brickwork to be set for the putlogs to be inserted.
-The putlogs also leave holes on the structure walls which gives the construction workers an added task of having to go back and fill all the holes.
+The putlogs also leave holes on the structure walls which gives the construction workers the added task of having to go back and fill all the holes.
 This ends up extending the period upon which the construction project will be completed.

 Advantages of Putlog

 The main advantage of the putlog scaffolding is that it offers more stability.
 The fact that one end is erected on the wall makes it more rigid, making it safe to use in high wind areas that may bring independent scaffolds down.

 The other advantage is that you need fewer materials when erecting it compared to the other types of scaffolding.
 All this is thanks to its old-fashioned nature.

 Although the putlog is steady and easy to erect, it is important to consider the holes left on the walls.
 That might help you decide the scaffold you choose to erect.